egregoire23/ActorCriticMethodsRL/README.md

 - Bipedal Walker from Gymnasium ([link](https://gymnasium.farama.org/environments/box2d/bipedal_walker/))

 Methodology:
-- Built an actor-critic agent from scratch and evaluated on Cart Pole
+- Built a base Actor-Critic agent and evaluated it on CartPole
-- Improved the agent to an A2C agent by adding synchronous multi-threading
+- Upgraded the model to A2C with synchronous multi-threading
-- Evaluated agent on Lunar Lander and Bipedal Walker environments
+- Evaluated the A2C agent on LunarLander and BipedalWalker environments

 Tools & Technologies:
 - Programming Language: Python